-On December 1, 2022, Capital Power announced that it has accelerated its net zero target from 2050 to 2045.
+On December 1, 2022, Capital Power announced that it had accelerated its net zero target from 2050 to 2045.
 This decision was supported by growing government support for various carbon reduction technologies including CCS and direct air capture.
+See - 2023 Integrated Annual Report, Leading the energy transition, Pathway to net zero.

-Capital Power advances plans for Genesee CCS Project
+Plans advance for Genesee CCS Project

 On December 1, 2022, the Company's Board of Directors approved a limited notice to proceed (LNTP) for the Genesee CCS Project.
 The decision to proceed with LNTP was due in part to progress made by the Company on funding programs from the Alberta and federal governments such as the Alberta CCS Hub initiative, Emissions Reduction Alberta support for the FEED study, the federal CCUS investment tax credit, potential financial support from the Canada Infrastructure Bank, the Canada Growth Fund and the Strategic Innovation Fund.
+Subsequently, Capital Power postponed the Genesee CCS Project's final decision until it secures carbon price assurances from the government of Canada.